 WHAT?!
 He tells husbands and wivesthey have authority over each other in the bedroom.
 Equality.
 Dignity.
 Servanthood.
 Sacrifice.
 Mutual submission.
 For both partners.

 To first-century ears, this would have been absolutely astonishing.

 If Paul believed that husbands were to be the leaders in marriage (that they have “headship,” as the biblical manhood/womanhood movement says) and that their decision was always final, why wouldn’t he have taken this perfect opportunity to clearly articulate that view?

 If you’re thinking that maybe women should submit in everything except sex, then you haven’t read many evangelical books on sex lately.
 Or ever.

-Paul said wives’ have authority over their husbands’ bodies because he believed in and taught mutual submission in marriage (again, see Ephesians 5:21).
-He applies that principle here to sex.
+Paul said a wife has authority over her husband’s body because he believed in and taught mutual submission in marriage (again, see Ephesians 5:21).
+He simply applies that principle to sex in this context.

 This vision is unparalleled in the ancient world.
 But it was the foundation for a “new way” to do marriage.

-When we dig a bit deeper into the Scriptures and look beyond our own cultural biases, we see that a Christian vision for equality in marriage is not far-fetched or the product of a liberal agenda.
-Its source is the very life and mission of Jesus.
+When we dig a bit deeper into the Scriptures and look beyond our own cultural biases, we see that a Christian vision for equality in marriage does not come from twisting the Scriptures.

 Marg Mowczko, “The household codes are about power, not gender,” 2/17/19.
 We know these codes were primarily about power because a female master had power over her male slave and a mother had power over her male child.
 Nevertheless, gender and power were (and still are) intertwined because it was men who had all the power in the ancient world!
 Still, the ancients believed men were more powerful by nature.
 Unfortunately, some Christians still believe this today!